sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 that can be converted to a floating point values) if IsTime is false or time values if IsTime is true.

-YArray - – an array containing the values used in the trace for the x coordinates of the points.
+YArray - – an array containing the values used in the trace for the y coordinates of the points.
 They must be floating point values (or values that can be converted to a floating point values).